micheledurante/css-sniper-web-extension/README.md

 # CSS Sniper WebExtension

-Be your own style master on the wild-wild-web
+Be your own style master on the wild-wild-web.